Dynamoid/dynamoid/README.md

 > Please note that this API is experimental and can be changed in
 > future releases.

+DynamoDB supports modifying and reading operations but there are some
+limitations:
+- read and write operation cannot be combined in the same transaction
+- operations are executed in batch, so operations should be given before actual execution and cannot be changed on the fly

+#### Modifying transactions

 Multiple modifying actions can be grouped together and submitted as an all-or-nothing operation.
 Atomic modifying operations are supported in Dynamoid using transactions.
 If any action in the transaction fails they